 This document explains how to securely store tokens used in token-based authentication.
 The following assumes a basic knowledge of JSON Web Tokens (JWTs).
 To learn more about JWTs see:

 Where to Store Your JWTs

-Tokens can be stored in session storage/local storage or a cookie.
+We strongly recommend that you store your tokens in session storage/local storage or a cookie.